The Exquisite (Excruciating) Void

 The most common reason underlying this type of expression is nervous energy–keep moving and grooving so their isn’t too much time left to think or feel.
 Energizer Bunnies have often experienced major loss before and their action-packed strategy is an unconscious move to outrun the grief and/or fear.

 These folks seem the most “normal” to us as they embody our culture’s “manifest destiny” ways.
-But beware, they may shift to a different coping strategy at any moment, and without warning as the adrenaline wears off.
+But beware, they may shift to a different coping strategy at any moment, and without warning as the adrenaline finally wears off.

 Navigating the Now

 The best strategy each of us can use right now is to just be gentle on ourselves and others.
 And stay in the now, it is the only real thing.
 Leaning into the flow of change, knowing that we are too far away from the new normal to see how it will come together.
 The new world will emerge in time but we still have a ways to go into the exquisite (excruciating) void.

 The time is pregnant with possibility.
 And yes, that can be anxiety producing for some and let’s face it, patience isn’t our strong suit.

 So be where you are and honor your current feelings and behaviors knowing they will likely morph into a different strategy in time.
 This is not a time to force yourself into a different coping strategy, one that feels more aligned with your values.

 Drop the shame and judgment of yourself or others.
-Remember, we are navigating a global pandemic and the results are tragic AND the world will continue and humans will find their way through this to thrive once again.
+Remember, we are navigating a global pandemic, not to mention late stage capitalism, and a global climate crisis.
+The results have been tragic on many fronts and will continue for some time to come.